-The Paris-based media advocacy organization’s criminal complaint of more than 500 pages, which includes charges of enforced disappearance, persecution, torture and unlawful killing, was filed with the public prosecutor’s office in the Federal Court of Justice at Karlsruhe, Germany’s highest court of civil and criminal jurisdiction.
+The Paris-based media advocacy organization's criminal complaint of more than 500 pages — with charges of enforced disappearance, persecution, torture and unlawful killing — was filed with the public prosecutor's office in the Federal Court of Justice at Karlsruhe, Germany’s highest court of civil and criminal jurisdiction.

-The complaint also names four other officials — Saud al-Qahtani, a top aide to the crown prince; Major General Ahmed al-Assiri, a former deputy chief of Saudi intelligence; Mohammed al-Otaibi, then-Saudi consul general in Istanbul; and Maher Mutreb, an intelligence officer — in accusing them of “organizational or executive responsibility” in the orchestrated killing of Khashoggi inside the Saudi consulate at Istanbul, Turkey on October 2, 2018.
+The complaint also names four other officials: Saud al-Qahtani, a top aide to the crown prince; Major General Ahmed al-Assiri, a former deputy chief of Saudi intelligence; Mohammed al-Otaibi, then-Saudi consul general in Istanbul; and Maher Mutreb, an intelligence officer.

 Not above the law